 All Models: The way the battery is designed to fit flush into the chassis makes it extremely difficult to remove once installed.
 Before fitting the battery, put a strong and thin piece of fabric (the thinnest you can find) into the battery compartment first, to act as a pull tab.
 Removing the battery then becomes trivially easy.

-Daihatsu Copen Models: Out of the box and somewhat comically, when running, the wheels won't stay on the car!
-This seems like a rather odd oversight, and Kyosho sells a wheel tape to fix this (I don't have the part reference though).
-However, the fix is easier than that - simply cut four ~3mm x 10mm pieces of common household/office transparent tape, and affix one to each wheel hub.
-This snugs up the friction fit just enough so that the wheels get the tighter fit on the hub that they need.
+Daihatsu Copen Models: Out of the box and somewhat comically, when running, the wheel caps won't stay on the car!
+This seems like a rather odd oversight or manufacturing error, and Kyosho sells a wheel tape specifically to fix this (LT015).
+This tape came bundled in later complete set shipments, but why waste time and $ if yours did not, when the fix is easier than that - simply cut four ~3mm x 10mm pieces of common household/office transparent tape, and affix one to each wheel hub.
+This snugs up the friction fit just enough so that the wheel caps get the tighter fit on the hub that they need.
 Easy breezy.

 Fiat 500 Models: The Fiat 500 body fits a bit loosely to the chassis at the main front attachment point.
 While this not enough to cause actual running problems, it does create an additional and unnecessary vibrating noise when running.
 Stuffing a small bit of foam into the Fiat 500 body's mounting socket (I simply cut a small piece of black packaging foam) easily eliminates this problem.